eduardsui/edwork/README.md

 2. hardcoding a node (by defining EDFS_DEFAULT_HOST at compile time)
 3. exchanging lists of addresses between them

-Note that for now, the content is randomly encrypted (about 25% of all the packages).
+~~Note that for now, the content is randomly encrypted (about 25% of all the packages).
 In the early tests, I've noticed that some hops refused to forward some explicit UDP datagrams (I guess firewalls or other middleboxes).
-This was solved by randomly encrypting some packages using chacha20.
+This was solved by randomly encrypting some packages using chacha20.~~

+All data traffic is encrypted using chacha20.

 Every file has an unique 64-bit id, computed as:
 ```